Sheet pan chicken thighs and veggies are so easy to throw together, bake, and enjoy with your family. A healthy meal with tons of flavor for the win.

 Both are relatively lean cuts commonly found in your local supermarket.
 Pieces with the skin, typically drumsticks and wings, have higher fat content.

-- Baked chicken thighs are healthier than fried of course.
+- These are healthier than fried of course.
 We make air fryer chicken thighs quite often and that is a good method as well.
 Using hot air instead of oil the fat drains away from the meat in the cooking process.

 What vegetables go good with chicken?